The Annual Physical: Analyzing the State of Women’s Health

 Improving women’s health must also involve addressing social determinants of health, alongside prioritizing patient-centered outcomes, Molina explains.
 “If we want to address equity, we should consider the importance of understanding not only survival, but optimal survival,” they say.
 Their own work focuses on leveraging the resilience among Latinx populations; strengths, they explain, can be leveraged to enhance intervention effectiveness and reach.

-What gives Borrero hope for the future is witnessing more healthcare and research teams incorporate community and patient voices in the hunt for solutions, especially concerning the maternal mortality crisis.
+What gives Borrero hope for the future is witnessing more healthcare and research teams incorporate community and patient voices in the hunt for solutions.

 “We haven’t done enough,” Borrero says.
 “But I am beginning to see movement.”